IanTaehoonYoo/semantic-segmentation-pytorch/README.md

 """
 check_point_stride = 30 # the checkpoint is saved for every 30 epochs.

+#'model_name' and 'data_name' are to set a path to save the check point.
+# So you should set the same the Logger's arguemnts when you load the check point.
+logger = Logger(model_name="pspnet_mobilenet_v2", data_name='example')

 trainer = Trainer(model, optimizer, logger, num_epochs,
                       train_loader, test_loader, epoch=254, check_point_epoch_stride=check_point_stride)